 Like many other buildings in Vienna, the Burgtheater was severely damaged during the Second World War.
 After a bomb hit, the auditorium and the stage were no longer usable.
 After the ensemble had initially worked in another venue after the war, the theater, rebuilt by the architect Michel Engelhart, was reopened in 1955.
 As a result, the Burg became one of the busiest theatres again.
 Today the ensemble cast works at four different venues in the city, and has played 13 premieres and 404 performances in front of a total of 189,769 spectators in the current season alone (as of 21.1.2019).

-Fun Fact: To this day, the theatre is connected to the Hofburg Palace by an underground tunnel.
+Fun Fact: To this day, the theatre is connecting with the Hofburg Palace due to an underground tunnel.
 In the past, it was used by the imperial family to get into their box unnoticed – in a horse carriage!
-Don’t bother to go looking for it though because it has been sealed for a quite a while now!
-(CH).

 Make sure to check out our private tours, if you are interested in Vienna’s history.
 You can also follow us on Instagram for daily updates about all things Vienna.